DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 IP header) is done by the hardware and the application does not need to add/remove them during outbound/inbound processing.

+For inline offloaded outbound traffic, the application will not do the LPM lookup for routing, as the port on which the packet has to be forwarded will be part of the SA.
+Security parameters will be configured on that port only, and sending the packet on other ports could result in unencrypted packets being sent out.

 The Path for IPsec Inbound traffic is:

 *  Read packets from the port.